-

 http://sanfrancisco.bizjournals.com/sanfrancisco/stories/2004/04/12/story4.html

-Behind the Armory’s deformed brick facade lies a potential artists’ paradise*
+Behind the Armory’s deformed brick facade lies a potential artists’ paradise*October 9, 2000

 (really great photos, nice narrative)